cert-manager/website/content/docs/configuration/venafi.md

 NOTE: cert-manager uses the deprecated "API key Web SDK authentication" for authenticating with a username and password.
-Because cert-manager has not been updated to use the newer authentication, it will become necessary for you to request a license key to Venafi's customer service in order to continue using the username and password authentication with cert-manager.
+Because cert-manager has not been updated to use the newer authentication, it will become necessary for you to request a license key to Venafi's customer support in order to continue using the username and password authentication with cert-manager.

 ```bash